WOA-Project/WOA-Deployer-Lumia/.github/ISSUE_TEMPLATE/feature_request.md

 Please use the "Preview" tab above to view this message if you are seeing this in the new issue text box.

-Please note that this is a **WoA Installer** issue tracker, use this issue tracker only for the WoA Installer related enhancements.
+Please note that this is a **WoA Deployer** issue tracker, use this issue tracker only for the WoA Deployer related enhancements.

 Please use the [LumiaWoA](https://t.me/joinchat/Ey6mehEPg0Fe4utQNZ9yjA) or [RaspberryPiWOA](https://t.me/raspberrypiwoa) Telegram groups for anything else, such as: